Cindy Bidar

 Leak #7: Requiring Too Much Information Too Soon

 That initial entry into your funnel is a leap of faith for your ideal client.
-She doesn’t really know you very well.
+She doesn’t know you very well.
 Maybe she’s read a couple of blog posts, or perhaps seen an ad on Facebook or YouTube.
 At most, she may know a few people who say good things about you.
 So don’t force her to give up too much personal info on that first encounter.

 Sure, you may, at some point, need her phone number and her mailing address and the name of her first crush, but not today.